UN Committee Criticizes Obama Administration’s Use of Child Soldiers’ Waivers

 February 14, 2013

-As the conflict in Mali wages on, reports from the frontlines reveal that the al-Qaeda linked Northern Mali rebels have conscripted child soldiers into their ranks.
+By Rachel Stohl and Alexander Georgieff - As the conflict in Mali wages on, reports from the frontlines reveal that the al-Qaeda linked Northern Mali rebels have conscripted child soldiers into their ranks.
 These reports reflect the persistence of a gross human rights violation in military conflict.

 And Mali is not alone.
 Child soldiers are used by non-state groups and government forces alike.
 American soldiers around the world have come under attack from forces using child soldiers, a complex challenge for the U.S. military.
 However, the United States has also provided military assistance to governments using child soldiers within their ranks or within government-supported armed groups.
 Child Soldiers International (CSI), an international NGO committed to preventing the recruitment and use of child soldiers, has found evidence of child soldiers in government militaries and government supported armed groups with which the US military maintains key military-aid relationships, such as Afghanistan Chad, Côte d'Ivoire, the Democratic Republic of the Congo, Iraq, Libya, the Philippines, South Sudan, Sudan, Thailand and Yemen.

 Prohibitions against the use of child soldiers are codified in the Optional Protocol on the Involvement of Children in Armed Conflict, which has been ratified by the United States.
 In 2008, the US Congress passed the Child Soldiers Protection Act (CSPA).
 The bill aimed to prevent US arms transfers and training to governments that use child soldiers in their national militaries or in government supported armed groups.
 The law only applies to specific categories of military assistance under both the State and Defense Department accounts, and allows for the President to waive the prohibitions and permit military assistance to flow to the countries without delays.